 Your background should add something to the photo, not take attention away from the person in the photo.
 Go for soft blues or subtle patterns, and avoid bright colors like lime green or magenta.

 No matter how steady your hand is, it is recommended to buy a tripod for taking a professional-looking badge picture.
 It will decrease the risk of snapping a blurred image from a subtle quivering of the hand.

 Plus, a tripod helps you set up your subject and then fine-tune other aspects of your shot, such as the lighting or the subject’s hair.
 As a result, you’ll save both time and effort, while providing a high-quality badge photo.

 Nobody wants a mug shot as their ID badge.
 Forward-looking pictures appear awkward and forced.
 You want the person in the photo to look relaxed and comfortable.

-So, use angles in your photos to give them a more natural look.
-Consider shooting from a slightly downward angle, as it helps make the face look more natural and avoids any under-chin shots.
+So, use a sight downward angle in your photos to give them a more natural look.
+I helps make the face look more natural and avoids any under-chin shots.

 5. Wear the right attire

 Wondering what to wear for a badge photo?
 It’s recommended to wear a nice top that will look great in the picture.
 Avoid bright colors, bold designs, and colors like taupe, plain white, or nude.
 These colors may wash you out or be off-putting in a picture.